evidentlyai/evidently/docs/book/reports/data-drift.md

 # Data Drift Report

-If you want to get a visual report, you can create a Report and use the `DataDriftPreset`.
+If you want to get a visual report, you can create a new Report object and use the `DataDriftPreset`.

 ## Code example